-The admission and review of students with an Education, Health and Care Plan ('EHCP') or a statement of special educational needs is dealt with by a completely separate procedure involving parents, schools, the Local Authority and a range of professionals.
-This procedure is integral to the making and maintaining of a compliant EHCP (or statement) by the student's home Local Authority.
+The admission and review of students with an Education, Health and Care Plan ('EHCP') is dealt with by a completely separate procedure involving parents, schools, the Local Authority and a range of professionals.
+This procedure is integral to the making and maintaining of a compliant EHCP by the student's home Local Authority.
 Details of this separate procedure are set out in the Special Education Needs Code of Practice.